Joshua D. Stadtler

 Partner

-Joshua Stadtler is an experienced and versatile business and real estate litigator known for creatively achieving early resolution of complex disputes.
-He regularly represents and counsels individuals and businesses of all sizes in litigation involving commercial, corporate, employment, insurance coverage, and trust/estate issues.
+Joshua Stadtler is an experienced and versatile business, corporate, and real estate litigator known for creatively resolving complex disputes.
+He represents companies and individuals in litigation involving business, commercial, corporate governance, and real estate issues.

-Josh has represented clients in state and federal trial and appellate courts and administrative proceedings throughout the country, at numerous mediations and arbitrations, and in investigations conducted by state and federal regulatory enforcement agencies.
-He was selected for inclusion by Super Lawyers on the Oregon Rising Stars list for business litigation from 2017 through 2020.
+Josh has represented and counseled individuals and businesses of all sizes in state and federal trial and appellate courts and administrative proceedings nationwide, at mediations and arbitrations, and in agency investigations.
+He has was selected by Super Lawyers as an Oregon Rising Star in business litigation from 2017 to 2020.

 Admissions